bricepepin/angular-firestype/README.md

 Type handling for AngularFirestore

 This module extends AngularFirestore with type handling.
-Using a mapping object, it can add custom objects and get instanciated data from Firestore without additional steps.
+Using a mapping object, it can add custom objects and get instancied data from Firestore without additional steps.

 ## Install
 ```bash